-Bolzano - Bolzano and Environs - South Tyrol
+Bolzano and Environs

 Beside the chief town of the province, the area of Bolzano includes the villages of Andriano, Terlano, Appiano, Caldaro, Termeno, Cortaccia, Magrè, Cortina sulla Strada del Vino, Ora, Montagna, Egna, Salorno, Monte Corno - Trodena Nature park with Anterivo and Trodena, Aldino, Renon, Val Sarentino, Meltina e San Genesio.
 Most of them are located along the wine road.